refreex/refreex-desktop/README.md

   * Create API giving the possibility of install plugins.

-Any help is more than welcome, in terms of architecture of the application or design.
+Any kind help is more than welcome.

 https://codepen.io/alowenthal/pen/rxboRv